Hundreds believed dead in heat wave despite efforts to help

 Oregon Office of Emergency Management Director Andrew Phelps agreed.
 “Learning of the tragic loss of life as a result of the recent heat wave is heartbreaking.
 As an emergency manager – and Oregonian – it is devastating that people were unable to access the help they needed during an emergency,” he said.

-Among the dead was a farm laborer whose body was found Saturday by fellow workers at a nursery in rural St. Paul, Oregon.
+Among the dead was a farm laborer who collapsed Saturday and was found by fellow workers at a nursery in rural St. Paul, Oregon.
 The workers had been moving irrigation lines, said Aaron Corvin, spokesman for the state’s worker safety agency, Oregon Occupational Safety and Health, or Oregon OSHA.

 Reyna Lopez, executive director of a northwest farmworkers' union, known by its Spanish-language initials, PCUN, called the death “shameful” and faulted both Oregon OSHA for not adopting emergency rules ahead of the heat wave, and the nursery.